See what sets Timmins apart!

 Timmins is also located in a geographically – and meteorologically – stable environment.
 The low occurrence of severe weather events, seismic events, and natural disasters translates into operational continuity that businesses can count on.

 The community has a young, highly skilled and educated workforce.
-Approximately 51% of the population identifies as bilingual (French and English) and roughly 57% of residents aged 25-64 have graduated from a trade school, technical college, or university.
+Approximately 51% of the population identify as bilingual (French and English) and roughly 31% of residents aged 25-64 have graduated from a trade school, technical college, or university.1

 Due to the unique nature of the predominant industries in Timmins, the labour force has developed unique – yet transferrable – skillsets that can be applied across multiple sectors.